-(a) Market risk (continued)

-(i) Interest rate risk management
+- (a) Market risk (continued) - (ii) Interest rate risk management (continued)

-The Company has certain current and non-current loan receivables due from a related corporation which are carried at amortised cost and FVPL (Note 7) and are interest-free or subject to discretionary dividends.
+The Company has certain current and non-current loan receivables due from a related corporation which are carried at FVPL (Note 7) and are interest-free or subject to discretionary dividends.

 The Company has variable rate borrowings.
-Management actively reviews the debt portfolio and switches to more cost-effective sources of funding to achieve a certain level of protection against interest hikes.
+Management periodically reviews these borrowings and monitors interest rate fluctuations to ensure that the exposure to interest rate risk is within acceptable fluctuations.
 Summary quantitative data of the Company's interest-bearing financial instruments can be found in Section (c) of this Note.